langchain-ai/langchain/docs/explanation/combine_docs.md

 **[REALM](https://arxiv.org/abs/2002.08909):** Retrieval-Augmented Language Model Pre-Training.
 To capture knowledge in a more modular and interpretable way, this paper augments language model pre-training with a latent knowledge retriever, which allows the model to retrieve and attend over documents from a large corpus such as Wikipedia, used during pre-training, fine-tuning and inference.

 **[HayStack](https://haystack.deepset.ai/):** This is not a paper, but rather an open source library aimed at semantic search, question answering, summarization, and document ranking for a wide range of NLP applications.
-The underpinnings of this library are focused on the same `fetching` and `augmenting` concepts discussed here.
+The underpinnings of this library are focused on the same `fetching` and `augmenting` concepts discussed here, and incorporate some of the methods in the above papers.

 These papers/open-source projects are centered around retrieval of documents, which is important for question-answering tasks over a large corpus of documents (which is how they are evaluated).
 However, we use the terminology of `Data Augmented Generation` to highlight that retrieval from some document store is only one possible way of fetching relevant data to include.
 Other methods to fetch relevant data could involve hitting an API, querying a database, or just working with user provided data (eg a specific document that they want to summarize).

-With these papers in mind, lets deep dive on the two steps involved: fetching and augmenting.
+Let's now deep dive on the two steps involved: fetching and augmenting.

 ## Fetching
 There are many ways to fetch relevant data to pass in as context to a LM, and these methods largely depend